eight04/safeprint/README.rst

 * Printing to the console

-  Before printing, python encodes your text based on the encoding of your console, which is usally "utf-8" in Linux.
+  Before printing, python encodes your text `based on the encoding of your console <https://docs.python.org/3/library/sys.html#sys.stdout>`__, which is usally "utf-8" in Linux.
 Under Windows, you can check your default code page with cmd command ``chcp``.

   As the result, if python can't encode your text with the encoding, "UnicodeEncodeError" is raised.
 You can solve this by switching console encoding - run command ``chcp 65001`` to switch to utf-8 before running python.